-Temperature Screening: Temperature screenings may be required for entry to certain areas, such as the Engemann Student Health Center.
-In addition, individuals entering campus are randomly selected for temperature screening at perimeter access points.
-Temperature screenings may be instituted at other locations throughout campus.
-Individuals who are symptomatic (chills or fever of 100 degrees Fahrenheit or higher; loss of taste or smell; muscle soreness or headaches; cough or runny nose/congestion or sore throat; difficulty breathing or shortness of breath; conjunctivitis ("pinkeye" or inflammation of the eye including redness, itching and tearing) along with feeling feverish; gastrointestinal symptoms (stomach upset, such as abdominal pain, diarrhea, nausea or vomiting) should not enter campus.
+Covid Reporting: Individuals who are symptomatic (chills or fever of 100 degrees Fahrenheit or higher; loss of taste or smell; muscle soreness or headaches; cough or runny nose/congestion or sore throat; difficulty breathing or shortness of breath; conjunctivitis ("pinkeye" or inflammation of the eye including redness, itching and tearing) along with feeling feverish; gastrointestinal symptoms (stomach upset, such as abdominal pain, diarrhea, nausea or vomiting) should not enter campus.
 The appropriate steps are:

-- 1. Stay home. - 2.
-Contact your health care provider (for USC Students, the provider is USC Student Health, usc.edu/myshr or 213-740-9355 (WELL). - 3.
+1. Stay home.

+- 2. Contact your health care provider (for USC Students, the provider is USC Student Health, usc.edu/myshr or 213-740-9355 (WELL). - 3.
 Arrange for a COVID-19 phone screening and, if recommended by the provider, testing.